 One such brand, Fairy Tales Hair Care, markets a line of lice treatment and prevention shampoos and conditioners that are “loaded with organic herbs to cleanse, condition, style and most importantly, help repel hair lice.”

 Another company, Jolis Cheveaux, also sells an all-natural, non-toxic shampoo they say is safe for children and used by professional technicians to treat and prevent lice infestation at home, school or camps.

-“These cleansers either use an enzyme that breaks down the glue that the lice use to hold onto your head (so when you comb, they come out easier),” explained Sammis.
+What makes them work?“These cleansers either use an enzyme that breaks down the glue that the lice use to hold onto your head (so when you comb, they come out easier),” explained Sammis.
 “Or the formula incorporates a very oily liquid, like olive oil or coconut oil, which smothers live bugs and suffocates them.”
 Active ingredients can also include pyrethrins — a naturally occurring insecticide from the chrysanthemum flower, or permethrin lotion — a synthetic pyrethroid.

 If over-the-counter shampoos don’t work, you can get a stronger prescription shampoo that contains either malathion lotion, an organophosphate chemical often used as the base for insecticides, or benzyl alcohol lotion, an aromatic alcohol.
 Both substances are FDA-approved, but kids under 6-years-old should steer clear of malathion.

 Take note though, these shampoos only kill live lice, not unhatched eggs or nits (that’s why most recommend reapplying in 7-10 days).
 Also, lice can get resistant to these pesticides, warns Sammis.

 The best lice treatments?
 Get a good lice comb and meticulously comb and comb every day until they are gone.
 These tools have several, densely packed metal prongs that detach lice from stands.